 Contact a Reputable Contractor

-Most important is to work with a reputable contractor when making age-in-place changes to your house.
+Most important is to work with a reputable contractor when making age-in-place or downsizing changes to your house.
 A good contractor will know how to make changes with the proper permits.
 If the work that is done is not permitted but should be, your house could become difficult to sell in the future.
 For more information about how you can make age-in-place changes, talk to your contractor.
 A contractor who has made age-in-place changes in the past may have useful suggestions.